jkroso/equals/Readme.md

   For objects equivalence is determined by having the same number of enumerable properties, the same set of keys, and equivalent values for every key.

-  Note: the indexed properties of Arrays are enumerable therefore their values will be compared.
-Also `length` is always considered enumerable for the purpose of this test therefore:
+  Note: `length` is always checked even if it isn't enumerable while `constructor` is never checked:

 ```js
 equals([], {length:0}) // => true`
 equals([], {}) // => false`
 ```

+  Also note that inherited properties are compared

 ## allEqual()